-- 1 A research proposal for an empirical study on a topic related to moral sciences, starting from a research question formulated by the student. - 2 A qualitative study or an experiment (group work): formulate a research question, prepare the forms for the ethics committee, conduct interviews, transcribe the interviews, analyse the data using NVivo, synthesize and present the results.
+- 1 A research proposal for an empirical study on a topic related to moral sciences, starting from a research question formulated by the student.
+In addition to the preparatory work and various feedback moments, two class sessions are allocated for the actual writing process.
+Students will work on the assignment using on-campus computers without access to generative AI tools. - 2 A qualitative study or an experiment (group work): formulate a research question, prepare the forms for the ethics committee, conduct interviews, transcribe the interviews, analyse the data using NVivo, synthesize and present the results.